 In traditional nursing homes, sometimes serving 100 or more older people in one facility, residents may share bedrooms and shower facilities, and often have to adhere to an inflexible group schedule for meals and bedtimes, being woken early for showering to make large operations function efficiently.
 Greater flexibility was a major factor for Thelma, who likes to sleep in, when choosing Jamie’s Place.
 Staff have arranged their schedules to make sure she’s the last elder they help to get up in the morning.
 It’s simple acts of dignity like this that make all the difference.

-Sign up for the Reasons to be Cheerful newsletter.Spatially, the Green House model of individual bedrooms and bathing facilities is simply “good infection control practice,” explains Ryan, who worked as a nurse for many years herself.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Spatially, the Green House model of individual bedrooms and bathing facilities is simply “good infection control practice,” explains Ryan, who worked as a nurse for many years herself.
 “Sharing rooms is the last thing you want to do right now,” says Thelma, whose sunny bedroom also features the “big treat” of starry views each night.
 Decentralized kitchens and laundry services (separate cycles for each elder, with machines sterilized between) also minimize risk.
 Jamie’s Place, for instance, is actually comprised of two separate homes on one property, each with its own kitchen.

 Empowering Shahbazim